Baumannshöhle

 In 1649, the Baumann Cave opened to visitors for the first time, as Valentin Wagner from Rübeland was authorised to offer guided tours.
 In 1668, Duke Rudolf-August of Braunschweig-Wolfenbüttel finally introduced measures to protect the cave, as it had already been heavily utilised at the time by people taking stalactites as souvenirs.
 Thanks to this, the cave was recognised as the first legally protected natural monument in Germany.

 Even the installation of a door in 1688 did not stop visitors from entering at will.
 Even famous personalities such as the theologian Gottfried Olearius, the scientist and philosopher Gottfried Wilhelm Leibniz and finally Johann Wolfgang von Goethe visited the Baumann Cave.
-Goethe even visited three times in 1777, 1783 and 1784, which made him the namesake of today's Goethe Hall from 1928 onwards; previously it was called the "Dance Hall".
+Goethe even visited the cave three times in 1777, 1783 and 1784, which made him the namesake of today's Goethe Hall from 1928 onwards.
 The cave eventually became more and more famous, making it a popular destination for tourists and holidaymakers and ensuring that it became an important economic factor in Rübeland.

 The legend of Baumann's Cave